tentaclius/dwm_sxp_layout/README.md

 ## Elements
 `c`
 A slot for a single client.

+`e`
+An empty viewport.
+A visual space will be allocated, but no client will be assigned to it.

 `(nth <number>)`
 Pick a client from the client stack by the number.